7 Major Inventory Management Techniques for Business Success

 Key Benefits:

-• Categorization: Products are classified into three categories: A, B, and C. Category A includes high-value items critical to revenue, category B comprises moderately important items and category C includes less critical, lower-value items.
+• Categorization: Classifies products into three categories: A, B, and C. Category A includes high-value items critical to revenue, category B comprises moderately important items and category C includes less critical, lower-value items.

 • Resource Allocation: Allocates resources, attention, and inventory control efforts based on the categorization.
 Category A items receive more focus and frequent monitoring than B and C items.